Skip to main content

 Q: What happens if I do not submit a housing application?

 A: A student will be assigned to a random space on campus, based on class standing, and will be assigned the Basic Resident Dining Plan.
+Charges for room and board will be charged to student's account for the full academic year.

 Q: I am planning to apply for a Residency Exception, what is the deadline to do so?

-A: The Residency Exception form deadline for Incoming First Years is May 31st, 2024 at 11:59pm.
-The Sophomore Residency Exception form deadline is March 22nd, 2024 at 11:59PM.
+A: The Residency Exception form deadline for incoming first-years is June 5, 2025 at 5:00PM.
+The Sophomore Residency Exception form deadline is March 19, 2025 at 5:00PM.

 Q: If submitting a request for an exception, what supporting documentation will I need?